100 Notable alumni of

 -

-Henry Spencer Moore OM CH FBA was an English artist.
+Henry Spencer Moore OM CH FBA was an English visual artist.
 He is best known for his semi-abstract monumental bronze sculptures which are located around the world as public works of art.
 Moore also produced many drawings, including a series depicting Londoners sheltering from the Blitz during the Second World War, along with other graphic works on paper.

 -